Devilsball/Devilsball/README.md

 - 👋 Hi, I’m @Devilsball
 - 👀 I’m interested in expanding mind potentialities!
-- 🌱 I’m currently learning hot github works
+- 🌱 I’m currently learning how github works
-- 💞️ I’m looking to collaborate on github skills self-development!
-- 📫 How to reach me?
-I'm @devilsball on discord

 <!---
 Devilsball/Devilsball is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.